azimraeisi/DevOps-task-nr/README.md

 $ bash install.sh &
 ```
 It takes 10~15 minutes.
 Execute the script and have a cup of coffee till the installation is finished.

+### Variables:
+You can change username, password for wordpress and mysql in vars.txt file.